1879 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The 1879 football season began with a challenge from Racine College in the fall of 1878.
 The Chronicle (a weekly newspaper at the University of Michigan) published the following letter dated September 30, 1878, from C. L. Cleveland of Racine College, addressed to the secretary of Michigan's Foot-ball Association:"Dear Sir, – We have organized a foot-ball eleven of members of our college, one of the objects of which is to create an interest for athletic sports in our western colleges.
 We, knowing that you having [sic] a foot-ball team, are exceedingly desirous of playing you this fall.
 The best offer we can make is this: Chicago seems to be the most convenient place.
 We will see that the White Stocking grounds are procured, tend to all the advertising, and give you two-thirds of the 'gate money.'
 We play according to modified Rugby rules, which we will be able to send you, in printed form in about a week.
 Trusting that you will present this before your association, and accept our invitation – in the meantime awaiting your prompt reply – I am respectfully yours, C. L. Cleveland, Sec."